9 Google Sheets Formulas to Master

 For example, let’s try splitting a Tweet out into words:

-Knowing #SQL is a must for every #Analyst, even if they are not going to hack at databases.
+Input Knowing #SQL is a must for every #analyst, even if they are not going to become a data engineer.

 Output